minad/consult/README.md

 * `consult-minibuffer-history`: Insert a string from the `minibuffer-history`
 * `consult-minor-mode`: Enable/disable minor mode
 * `consult-multi-occur`: Replacement for `multi-occur`
+* `consult-outline`: Jump to a heading of the outline
 * `consult-recent-file` (`-other-window`, `-other-frame`): Select a recent files (you might prefer the more powerful `consult-buffer` instead)
 * `consult-register`: Select from list of registers
 * `consult-theme`: Select a theme and disable all currently enabled themes